Wednesday, 17 December 2025

 2. Surgery

-In severe cases, surgery may be required to remove a mass of worms causing intestinal obstruction, perforation, or appendicitis.
+In severe cases, surgical intervention may be required to physically remove a mass of worms causing a total intestinal obstruction, bowel perforation, or appendicitis.

 Prevention & Lifestyle

-The best defense against Ascariasis is good hygiene and common sense regarding food safety:
+The single best defense against Ascariasis is strict hygiene and common-sense food safety:

-• Wash Hands: Always wash hands with soap and water before eating and after using the toilet.
+• Wash Hands: Always wash hands thoroughly with soap and warm water before eating, before preparing food, and immediately after using the toilet or changing a diaper.

-• Wash Produce: Thoroughly wash, peel, and cook all raw fruits and vegetables.
+• Wash Produce: Thoroughly wash, peel, and cook all raw fruits and vegetables, especially those grown in regions lacking modern sanitation.

-• Avoid Soil: Teach children not to put hands in their mouths after playing outdoors.
+• Avoid Soil: Teach children not to put their hands in their mouths after playing outdoors in the dirt.

-• Water Safety: Drink only bottled or boiled water when traveling to developing regions.
+• Water Safety: Drink only sealed, bottled water or heavily boiled water when traveling to developing countries.

 No comments: